Two Evil Eyes: Filming

 Two Evil Eyes marked Argento's first time directing a wholly American production and necessitated the first time he'd needed to employ a dialogue coach.

 Romero collaborator Tom Savini provided the special make-up and gore effects for Two Evil Eyes.
 Savini also appears briefly in "The Black Cat" episode as The Monomaniac, a killer who rips out his victim's teeth.

 Two Evil Eyes was Julie Benz's first acting role and the first feature film she starred in.
 Benz appears as teenage violin student Betty in a few scenes of "The Black Cat" segment.
 Benz's voice was dubbed in the Italian-language version of the film by Dario Argento's daughter, Asia.

 Reception

-Two Evil Eyes holds a rating of 63% on Rotten Tomatoes based on 19 reviews, with an average rating of 5.4/10.
+Two Evil Eyes holds a rating of 63% on Rotten Tomatoes based on 19 reviews, with an average rating of 5.7/10.
+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on 4 critics, indicating "generally favorable reviews".

 In the book Art of Darkness: The Cinema of Dario Argento, a reviewer wrote of the film that, "Romero was a bizarre choice of director for an adaptation of Poe," and that Romero's segment lacked "any of the director's own trademarks: his striking use of space and editing, the moments of bleak surrealism and dark irony."
 Though he commended Tom Savini's effects work, Gallant concluded that "the twin halves of Two Evil Eyes make utterly inappropriate bedfellows, coming from two directors whose styles, even at their best, would make an incongruous combination."